Booker Ervin: Biography

 Ervin was born in Denison, Texas, United States.
 He first learned to play trombone at a young age from his father, who played the instrument with Buddy Tate.
-After leaving school, Ervin joined the United States Air Force, stationed in Okinawa, during which time he taught himself tenor saxophone.
-After completing his service in 1953, he studied at Berklee College of Music in Boston, Massachusetts.
-Moving to Tulsa in 1954, he played with the band of Ernie Fields.
+After graduating from high school, Ervin enlisted in the United States Air Force and was stationed in Okinawa, Japan, during which he taught himself to play the tenor saxophone.
+After completing his military service in 1953, he pursued formal training at the Berklee College of Music in Boston, Massachusetts.
+After studying music in Boston for two years, he moved to Tulsa in 1954, he played with the band of Ernie Fields.

 After stays in Denver and Pittsburgh, Ervin moved to New York City in spring 1958, initially working a day job and playing jam sessions at night.
 Ervin then worked with Charles Mingus regularly from late 1958 to 1960, rejoining various outfits led by the bassist at various times up to autumn 1964, when he departed for Europe.
 During the mid-1960s, Ervin led his own quartet, recording for Prestige Records with, among others, ex-Mingus associate pianist Jaki Byard, along with bassist Richard Davis and Alan Dawson on drums.

 Ervin later recorded for Blue Note Records and played with pianist Randy Weston, with whom he recorded between 1963 and 1966.
 Weston said: "Booker Ervin, for me, was on the same level as John Coltrane.
 He was a completely original saxophonist....
 He was a master....
 'African Cookbook', which I composed back in the early '60s, was partly named after Booker because we (musicians) used to call him 'Book,' and we would say, 'Cook, Book.'
 Sometimes when he was playing we'd shout, 'Cook, Book, cook.'
 And the melody of 'African Cookbook' was based upon Booker Ervin's sound, a sound like the north of Africa.
 He would kind of take those notes and make them weave hypnotically.
 So, actually the African Cookbook was influenced by Booker Ervin."

 Between October 1964 to summer 1966, Ervin worked and lived in Europe, playing gigs in France, Spain, Italy, Germany, Norway, Sweden, Denmark and The Netherlands.
-Basing himself in Barcelona, he featured regularly at the city's Jamboree Club.
-He recorded and broadcast while overseas, making albums with his own quartet, Dexter Gordon and Catalan vocalist Núria Feliu, featuring on various radio programmes and appearing at several jazz festivals, including a guest slot at the 1965 Berlin Jazz Festival, during which he performed a twenty-five-minute improvisation.
+Basing himself in Barcelona, Spain, he featured regularly at the city's Jamboree Club.
+He recorded and broadcast while overseas, making albums with his own quartet, Dexter Gordon and Catalan vocalist Núria Feliu, featuring on various radio programmes and appearing at several jazz festivals, including a guest slot at the 1965 Berlin Jazz Festival, during which he performed a 25-minute improvisation.
 This performance was issued as "Blues For You" on the album Lament For Booker Ervin (Enja Records) in 1977.